Drug addiction

 5. “I’m not THAT bad” attitude

 Minimization of the problems that come with addiction is a common way that addicted person copes with the situation.
-The addict is well aware that a problem exists, but he stubbornly tries to convince everyone —despite of all the evidence— that he’s better than others think of him.
+The person with addiction is well aware that a problem exists, but he stubbornly tries to convince everyone —despite of all the evidence— that he’s better than others think of him.

 There’s no sobriety without taking responsibility